 Allium amethystinum Tausch is a species from the Mediterranean where it grows in rocky places.
 It has hollow leaves that have withered by flowering time (May to July) and many purple flowers in a spherical umbel.
 Photos by Bob Rutemoeller and Mary Sue Ittner.

-Allium griffithianum - a beauty from C. Asia, with upright, flat-topped drumsticks of large carnous red-rose flowers, showing conspicuous dark red stripping.
-Allied to A. jacquemontii, Allium griffithianum only stayed with me a couple years, then succumbed (bulb rotted, I think).
+Allium griffithianum Boiss. - a beauty from C. Asia, with upright, flat-topped drumsticks of large carnous red-rose flowers, showing conspicuous dark red stripping.
+Allied to A. jacquemontii Kunth., Allium griffithianum only stayed with me a couple years, then succumbed (bulb rotted, I think).
 Photo by Mark McDonough.

 Allium guttatum ssp. dalmaticum (A.Kern. ex Janch.)
 Stearn is from Albania and W. Yugoslavia to E. Bulgaria, where it is considered endemic.
 This is a pink to purple color variant of Allium guttatum.
 It is nice, but not as attractive as the ssp. sardoum shown below.
 First photo by Mark McDonough, second by Rimmer de Vries.